olehmberg/snow/README.md

 J8="path to your java 8 executable"
 JAR="path to the SNoW jar and its dependencies" VMARGS="-Xmx300G"
+TANE_HOME="path to the TANE implementation"
 ```

+Before running SNoW, you must download the implementation of the [TANE algorithm](https://www.cs.helsinki.fi/research/fdk/datamining/tane/) on your machine.

 To run the snow system in different configurations, use one of the following scripts, which accept the path to the dataset as parameter: